ITfoxtec/FoxIDs/docs/index.md

 FoxIDs is deployed in two App Services which expose:

-- FoxIDs, the security service which handles all the security requests
+- FoxIDs, the security service which handles all the security requests and user authentication
-- FoxIDs Control, the administration application and API in which FoxIDs is configured
+- [FoxIDs Control](control.md), the administration application and API in which FoxIDs is configured

 Both is exposed as websites where the [domains can be customized](development.md#customized-domains).
 FoxIDs also relay on a number of backend service, please see [development](development.md) for details.

+## Structure

+FoxIDs is divided into logical elements.

 FoxIDs structure: